 Legal authority: Minnesota Rules, part 9503.0060

 Forms used to document requirements for children’s files must be submitted before a license is granted.
 Requirements for children’s files can be found in Minnesota Rules, part 9503.0125.
 At enrollment, a number of items must be maintained in each child’s record.
-Some forms have been provided for applicants on the DHS Licensed Child Care website.
-Many of these forms are optional, but if used by the center and completed as directed, licensing requirements for documentation are more likely to be in compliance.
+The DHS Licensed Child Care website provides forms that can be used for children’s records.

 A checklist is available to assist applicants in understanding the children’s record requirements that must be maintained by the program within the center at all times and be available for inspection at the request of the Commissioner.

 Forms used to document requirements for the child care center’s administrative records must be submitted before a license is granted.
 Requirements for center administrative records can be found in Minnesota Rules, part 9503.0115.
 The DHS Licensed Child Care website provides forms that can be used for administrative records.